cmayes/cmayes.org/content/about/index.md

 of our services, though plenty still live on-premises.
 I use [Python](https://www.python.org/) for scripts, automation, and small projects.

-I use [Ubuntu](https://ubuntu.com/) for my home machines as it's a fine, well-supported Linux distribution.
+I use [Pop!_OS](https://pop.system76.com/) for my home machines as it's a fine, well-supported Linux distribution.
-My youthful adventures with trendier distributions were entertaining and educational, but I favor a platform that I don't need to think about, these days.
+My adventures with trendier distributions were entertaining and educational, but I favor a platform that I don't need to think about, these days.

 Most of my home projects start in Python (e.g. [Spotcrates](@/projects/spotcrates/index.md)) and may move to